 How to find data sources

-Through the Maps and Data Services section of the Daley Library, UIC faculty and students have access to a range of data from local to international.
-While the Data Services Research Guide will provide many links to help you find information, the Maps and Data Services Librarian, Becky Lowery, is available to help you in your search.
-Please see the contact information on the right column to get in contact with her.
+Through the Maps and Data Services Unit of Special Collections at Richard J. Daley Library, UIC faculty and students have access to a range of data from local to international.
+While the Data Services Research Guide will provide many links to help you find information, the Maps and Data Services Librarian is available to help you in your search.
+Please see the contact information in the right column.

 UIC provides access to two excellent sources for finding data from studies.